-Alexios Alexiou, Co-Chief Executive Officer
+Alexios Alexiou, Chief Executive Officer

-Mr Alexiou serves as CEO and Executive Member of the Board of Directors for the Hellenic Cables Group, a Cenergy Holdings company.
+Mr. Alexiou has been the Chief Executive Officer of Cenergy Holdings since 2020.
+Prior to this, he had served as co-CEO of Cenergy Holdings since its establishment in 2016.
+Mr. Alexiou also serves as CEO and Executive Member of the Board of Directors for the Hellenic Cables Group, a Cenergy Holdings company.
 He has been working for Viohalco since 1996.
 He holds a BSc in Economics from the University of Piraeus and a MSc. in Finance from Strathclyde University.
 With more than 16 years' experience in the finance and cables technology sectors, he joined Viohalco in 1996 as internal auditor.
-Since then, he has held the positions of Financial Manager of Hellenic Cables (2002-2003), General Manager of Icme Ecab (2003-2008) and since 2009 has held the position of CEO for Hellenic Cables.
+Since then, he has held the positions of Financial Manager of Hellenic Cables (2002-2003), General Manager of Icme Ecab

+(2003-2008) and since 2009 has held the position of CEO for Hellenic Cables.